 ABOUT THE PANELISTS:

-I could use your support!
-Join me on Patreon with The Show Starts Now Studios.
+Art & Victory could use your support!
+Join the show on Patreon with The Show Starts Now Studios.
 As a patron supporter, you can get early access to new videos, bonus content, ad-free podcasts, and more.